-In connection with the renominalisation of the ordinary share capital, $\in$ 0.3 million was reclassed from share premium to share capital.
-This was offset by the issue of shares of $\in$ 0.1 million relating to the exercise of RSUs in the period.
+In connection with the renominalisation of the ordinary share capital in 2023, $\leq$ 0.3 million was reclassed from share premium to share capital.
+This was offset by the issue of shares of $\leq$ 0.1 million relating to the exercise of RSUs in the period.

-19. Other reserves
+18. Other reserves